BhavinSodha/AdventureWorksDashboard/README.md

 <center>

 **AdventureWorks Dashboard**

- A dashboard created by analysing microsofts AdventurWorks dataset.
+A dashboard created by analysing Microsoft's AdventureWorks dataset.

-**Project Status**
+Macros need to be enabled in order for anything to work.

+The SQL script was run on SSMS connecting to an AWS RDS instance where I restored the AdventureWorks Database.

-Dashboard created and updated.
-AWS and SQL scripts to be added.
+The process to create the AWS Instances and load the Dataset will be added.

 **Sources**